The home loan market is burgeoning with different products, interest rates, packages, features, add-ons, terms, and conditions.

 • Showing the lender a savings plan with expenses you can cut down on

-5. Foreign income home loans
+6. Foreign income home loans

-Home loans for foreign income earners are mainly for Aussie expats who earn a foreign currency and want to buy a property in Australia.
-A wide range of banks offer foreign income home loans in Australia, and they will accept a wide range of currencies – you’ll usually find a list of these on their website or by asking them.
+Home loans for foreign income earners are mainly intended for Aussie expats who earn a foreign currency and want to buy a property in Australia.
+A wide range of banks offer foreign income home loans in Australia, and they will accept a wide range of currencies - you'll usually find a list of these on their website or by asking them.

 To allow for exchange rate fluctuations, you might only be able to use 60-90% of your foreign income, so you may still need some form of Australian income (like rental properties) to successfully qualify.

-6. Home loans for students
+7. Home loans for students

-7. Home loans for single parents
+8. Home loans for single parents

-Getting a home loan as a single parent is hard but not impossible.
-Lenders assess household income, so only having one income instead of two will make it haarder to get approved for loan.
-They’ll also assume you’ll have a harder time meeting monthly loan repayments.
+Getting a home loan as a single parent is difficult but not impossible.
+Lenders assess household income, so only having one income instead of two will make it harder to get approved for loan.

-8. Relocation home loans
+9. Relocation home loans

 Relocation home loans, also known as bridging home loans, are loans for people who have bought a new home and are in the process of moving.
 This loan is used to 'bridge' the time between settlements, providing funds for you while you sell your current house using the equity in your home.